 Toxic Contaminants – Those contaminants defined in Committee Print 99-169 of the Senate Committee on Environmental Public Works published by the Environmental Protection Agency on February 4, 1987, as revised or supplemented from time to time.

+Underdelivery Percentage – The percentage that Customer’s Gas on a Btu basis received by Gatherer at the Receipt Point(s) is less than the Customer’s Scheduled Nomination.

 ARTICLE II